A Young Girl in Australia Has Died After Participating in a Chroming Trend

 “I just want to put awareness out there that it can happen very quickly, and we don’t want to lose any more amazing people," her brother Seth added.

-Chroming has been around for years.
+Chroming has been around for years, though social media has popularized the trend.

 Although it gets different names in different eras, chroming has been a problem among young people for years.
 The emergence of social media has made it easier to hear about these dangerous trends, but it's definitely not the only way that a person could come across the information that inhaling dangerous chemicals brings a significant high with it.